article

 The most important are:

-- Role-Based Personalisation: Different roles need different views.
+• Role-Based Personalisation: Different roles need different views.
 A fleet manager, a warehouse operator and a customer service representative all need different information.
-Tailoring these views ensures everyone gets what they need without clutter.
+Tailoring these views ensures everyone gets what they need without clutter or distraction.

 To ensure your dashboard is truly effective, it’s essential to design with real user needs in mind, which is where research plays a key role.